 Gluten Free Nutritionists and Dietitians in Centre County, PA

 Hi!
 I'm Meghan.
-If you have a question you can CALL or TEXT my HIPAA compliant phone number 724-201-6339.
-A little about me, I've been a dietitian for 14 years and I love nutrition counseling!
+I've been a dietitian for 15 years and I love nutrition counseling!
 I offer telehealth appointments to anyone in Pennsylvania or West Virginia.
-I'm here to help clients with food allergies, gut health, IBS, SIBO, FODMAP, Celiac, low histamine, nickel allergy, autoimmune disorders, metabolic health, diabetes, high blood pressure, weight loss, weight gain, PCOS, fertility, pregnancy/postnatal, breastfeeding, infant/toddler/child nutrition and picky eating.
+I'm here to help clients with food allergies, gut health, IBS, SIBO, FODMAP, Celiac, low histamine, cholesterol, metabolic health, diabetes, high blood pressure, weight loss, weight gain, PCOS, fertility, pregnancy, breastfeeding, infant/toddler food introduction and more.

 Hi!
 I'm Meghan.
-If you have a question you can CALL or TEXT my HIPAA compliant phone number 724-201-6339.
-A little about me, I've been a dietitian for 14 years and I love nutrition counseling!
+I've been a dietitian for 15 years and I love nutrition counseling!
 I offer telehealth appointments to anyone in Pennsylvania or West Virginia.
-I'm here to help clients with food allergies, gut health, IBS, SIBO, FODMAP, Celiac, low histamine, nickel allergy, autoimmune disorders, metabolic health, diabetes, high blood pressure, weight loss, weight gain, PCOS, fertility, pregnancy/postnatal, breastfeeding, infant/toddler/child nutrition and picky eating.
+I'm here to help clients with food allergies, gut health, IBS, SIBO, FODMAP, Celiac, low histamine, cholesterol, metabolic health, diabetes, high blood pressure, weight loss, weight gain, PCOS, fertility, pregnancy, breastfeeding, infant/toddler food introduction and more.

 Online Dietitians and Nutritionists